Earnings Withholding Orders: What Employers Need to Know

 Maximum Garnishment Amounts for Earnings Withholding Orders

 There are federal and state laws that govern how much money you can legally withhold to comply with a garnishment order.
 As an employer, it’s important that you understand how much can be deducted before doing your payroll.
-It depends on how much money you’re paying the employee in total and if the debt is for financial support vs an alternate category.
-If their disposable income―money left over after required payments like taxes are deducted―is too low, such as less than $217.50 weekly―you won’t be able to garnish any of their paycheck per a garnishment notice.
+It depends on how much money you’re paying the employee in total and if the debt is for financial support or an alternate category.
+If their disposable income is too low, you won’t be able to garnish any of their paychecks per a garnishment notice.

-Here’s a breakdown of the garnishment amounts you can process for each disposable income level:
+Here’s a breakdown of the maximum garnishment amounts you can process for each disposable income level (based on the $7.25 minimum wage)*:

 Weekly | Biweekly | Semimonthly | Monthly |